cylc/cylc-doc/src/7-to-8/caveats.rst

    the UI doesn't yet provide easy access to other users' UI Servers.

 CLI Via UIS
-   The ability to route Cylc commands via the UIS is planned for a future relase
+   The ability to route Cylc commands via the UIS is planned for a future release

+   furbulgulbleguvb

    * https://github.com/cylc/cylc-flow/issues/3528